Skip to main content

 TOTP (Time-Based One-Time Passwords)

-TOTP, also often referred to as two step authentication, two factor authentication, or 2FA, is a secure way to validate a user on sign in.
+TOTP, also often referred to as two step authentication, two factor authentication, 2FA, or MFA, is a secure way to validate a user on sign in.
 It requires that they have a secondary device or application they use for authentication.
 Upon logging in, they will be prompted for a code that could have only been generated by this secondary source.
 This code is then also required to access the account, thereby providing an extra layer of security.

-Important!
 Once TOTP is enabled, for security reasons, there is no way to disable it on a user’s behalf.
 If they have lost their TOTP device, they only have two avenues to restore access.
 The first option is to use a recovery code that was provided when they initially set up TOTP.
 This is different from the Recovery Key, and is a common source of confusion.
 A second option, might be logging into settings and disabling TOTP with a device that is currently connected; however, this only works if the user is lucky enough to still have an active session.
 See Connected Services for more info about this.

-Tip: TOTP is time based.
+TOTP is time based.
 This means if the clock on the user’s TOTP device is off, it might say the code is invalid.
 If a user has appeared to successfully set up TOTP but they are still unable to verify the code with their TOTP device, asking them to verify the clock on their TOTP device is accurate may be a pathway to resolution.

 Recovery Key

+The recovery key is another security measure that allows a user to get back into their account in the event they lose their password.
 Oftentimes a user will report losing their password and being locked out of their account and have simply forgotten they created recovery codes.
 If they have recovery keys, reminding them of the date the recovery keys were created can be helpful and sometimes leads to a resolution.

-Important!
 At the time of writing, the recovery key does not supersede TOTP.
 In other words, if the user has enabled TOTP, they will still be required to verify with TOTP even after using their recovery key.

-Tip: Some users will confuse the TOTP recovery codes with their recovery key.
+Some users will confuse the TOTP recovery codes with their recovery key.
 If they have both TOTP and a recovery key enabled, be sure they understand the difference.

 Connected Services

 This section shows all the active devices that have been authorized with Mozilla accounts.
 A connected device might be a browser, an app, or a third party product (also known as a relying party), that authenticates with Mozilla accounts.
-This section will give an overview of all the devices that are currently connected.

 Subscriptions

 This section indicates products that the user has purchased subscriptions for.
 Subscriptions can be purchased through one of three sources, Stripe, the Apple App Store, or the Google Play Store.
-A typical subscription will look something like this:

 Stripe Subscription Status